veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 * Build resilient, responsive services with real-time domain events to keep your service in sync.
 * Access comprehensive documentation, sample code, and a supportive developer community to accelerate your progress.

 Veracity gives you the power to simplify development and deliver an unparalleled experience.

-To show you that, we have prepared three use case scenarios of fictional applications.
-The scenarios correspond to the three veracity managemenet modes.
+See the examples below to learn more.

-### Veracity Management Modes
+### Veracity management modes
 * **Veracity-managed** - All user management is done in Veracity Access Hub, so there is no need to build your user management front-end.
 [See our Veracity managed example](#hot-seating-office-manager).
 * **Hybrid** - This is for services with a well-defined lease privilege – meaning you can still manage most of your user access needs in Veracity Access Hub, but can also extend this to individual services for more granular control.
 [See our hybrid example](#health-and-safety-tracker).
 * **Service-managed** - This one has no defined lease privilege – it is built on your own authorization policies and front-end interfaces, relying on Veracity Access Management’s robust back-end.
 This allows you to easily manage users, sharing other experiences between multiple services on the Veracity platform for a superior user experience.
 [See our service managed example](#mall-management-application).